MartinKnopf/brokowski/README.md

     # start publishing 10000 events with a msg size of 4096 byte
     $ node startPublisher.js http://localhost:3000 my-event 4096 10000

-## Known errors

-  * Brokowski does remove broken subscribers, but in the current version (0.1.2) it doesn't do this reliably under big load (like the performance tests).
-That's because incoming http requests can block the handling of errors based on broken subscribers.

-## TODO

-  * tests for brokowskiServer
-  * automatic subscriptions clean up
-  * intelligent subscribers (like auto connecting zeromq sockets)
-  * parallelizing
-  * broker config options
-  * HTTPS
-  * message qeueing?
-  * broker as connect middleware?
-  * subscriber priority?
-  * instructions for use with forever

 [![Bitdeli Badge](https://d2weczhvl823v0.cloudfront.net/Horsed/brokowski/trend.png)](https://bitdeli.com/free "Bitdeli Badge")